NinjaWeedle/Sonic-TI-Blast/README.md

 This is my second program to be released publicly, so if you have any comments/suggestions/questions/etc., you can email me at weedleninja88@gmail.com or message me on cemetech.net.

 Game by Oxiti8.
 Sonic is owned by SEGA.
+THIS SOFTWARE SHOULD NOT BE SOLD, IN WHOLE OR IN PART.